wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 Rasheeda's strong determination and activism has had its fair share of skeptics and naysayers.

-"I've had people question why I am doing so much to empower girls, as if my goal was to make women more superior than men.
+"I've had people question why I am doing so much to empower girls, as if my goal is to make women more superior than men.
 I used to take the negativity personally, but now I ignore the people who don't have the courage to share their thoughts to my face.
-What motivates me is what I love to do."
+What motivates me is the work I love to do."

 Thanks to Tech Needs Girls, organizations have popped up across Africa to promote and support women in STEM.
 Rasheeda's ultimate goal for Tech Needs Girls is to push the curriculum into mainstream Ghanaian education.
 She wants to put Ghana and ultimately Africa on the map for tech, and break down negative stereotypes from the rest of the world.